-- ORI 101 Survival Skills for University Life 1 hr.
+- ORI 101 Survival Skills for University Life I 1 hr.
 This course assists new students in making a satisfactory adjustment to the collegiate environment.
 Topics include, but are not limited to, the history of AAMU, academic policies and procedures, study skills, test-taking strategies, time management, coping with stress, career exploration, student life, financial aid, money management, and University College exit requirements.
-Prerequisites: None. - ORI 101H Honors Survival Skills for University Life 1 hr.
+Prerequisites: None. - ORI 101H Honors Survival Skills for University Life 1 hr. - ORI 102 Survival Skills for University Life II 1 hr.
+A continuation of ORI 101.